-DESIGN OBJECTIVE DESIGN RESPONSE AVOID

-BUILDING HEIGHT ·

-To provide building heights that respond to the predominant low scale of built form in the area.
-To provide buildings that maintain views to the surrounding Dandenong Ranges.
-To support buildings that respect the valued foothills setting.
+AVOID DESIGN OBJECTIVE DESIGN RESPONSE BUILDING HEIGHT Buildings must be no more than 8.5m (two storey) or 12.0m (three storey) above natural Buildings that dominate the streetscape To provide building heights that ground levels (refer Map 10).
+Subject to meeting all design objectives allowance may respond to the predominant low and obscure views to the Dandenong scale of built form in the area. be allowed for roof forms, architectural features, detailing for decorative purposes and Ranges. service.
+To provide buildings that maintain Low floor to ceiling heights that provide low amenity and limit opportunities for views to the surrounding Where buildings are located within a floodplain or overland flow path, the maximum building height of 8.5m (two storey) or 12.0m (three storey) is to be measured from the Dandenong Ranges. adaptive re-use of buildings. minimum flood floor levels.
+To support buildings that respect Additional ceiling height or roof space the valued foothills setting.
+The following minimum floor to floor and finished floor level (FFL) to finished floor to used for additional storeys or mezzanine ceiling level (FCL) dimensions should apply (refer to diagrams below): levels.
 To support the adaptive re-use of buildings.
-To support business including entertainment and tourism function of the Activity Centre.
-To provide improved internal environmental quality.
-Buildings must be no more than 8.5m (two storey) or 12.0m (three storey) above natural ground levels (refer Map 10).
-Subject to meeting all design objectives allowance may be allowed for roof forms, architectural features, detailing for decorative purposes and service.
-Where buildings are located within a floodplain or overland flow path, the maximum building height of 8.5m (two storey) or 12.0m (three storey) is to be measured from the minimum flood floor levels.
-The following minimum floor to floor and finished floor level (FFL) to finished floor to ceiling level (FCL) dimensions should apply (refer to diagrams below): Retail or restaurant use 4.5m floor to floor height 3.6m FFL to FCL Residential Use 3.6m floor to floor height 2.7m FFL to FCL Any other use 3.6m floor to floor height 2.7m FFL to FCL Ground floors should be developed with a minimum floor to floor dimension of 4.5m at ground level and 3.6m at second and third levels to enable adaptation to a variety of uses.
-Refer to the Minimum floor to floor and FFL to FCL diagram Two storey building GROUND LEVEL USE- Build and Rang Low low adap Addi used leve Build flow ARI 1
+Retail or restaurant use Building and structures impeding flood flows or at risk of flooding in a 100-year To support business including 4.5m floor to floor height ARI flood. entertainment and tourism 3.6m FFL to FCL function of the Activity Centre.
+Residential Use To provide improved internal environmental quality.
+3.6m floor to floor height 2.7m FFL to FCL Any other use 3.6m floor to floor height 2.7m FFL to FCL Ground floors should be developed with a minimum floor to floor dimension of 4.5m at ground level and 3.6m at second and third levels to enable adaptation to a variety of uses.
+Refer to the Minimum floor to floor and FFL to FCL diagram below.
+Minimum floor to floor and FFL to FCL diagram Two storey building 0.9m CEILING SPACE / SERVICES 3.6m 2.7m RESIDENTIAL / OTHER CEILING SPACE / SERVICES 0.9m GROUND LEVEL USE -4.5m 3.6m RETAIL / RESTAURANT / OTHER FOOTPATH BUILDING